qdrant/landing_page/qdrant-landing/content/documentation/integrations/mindsdb.md

 [MindsDB](https://mindsdb.com) is an AI automation platform for building AI/ML powered features and applications.
 It works by connecting any source of data with any AI/ML model or framework and automating how real-time data flows between them.

-With the MindsDB-Qdrant integration, you can now select Qdrant as a database to load into and retrieve from with semantic-search and filtering.
+With the MindsDB-Qdrant integration, you can now select Qdrant as a database to load into and retrieve from with semantic search and filtering.

 **MindsDB allows you to easily**: